-Placing creativity at the heart of climate justice, developing solutions with local communities.
+Placing creativity at the heart of climate justice, developing action with local communities.

 CULTIVATE is a regional leadership programme for Creative Practitioners and Local Communities to collaboratively engage, create and produce locally relevant work, with a climate and social justice lens, across the Tay region.